microsoft/fluentui/docs/react-v9/contributing/dev-workflow.md

 The inner development loop usually involves these steps:

 First, `cd` to the root folder of the repo (usually `fluentui`) and run `yarn` to install dependencies and link packages.
+This can take some time.

 ```
 cd fluentui
-yarn // this can take some time
+yarn
 ```

 Run `yarn start` and select your start up project.